lukekarrys/lukecod.es/src/posts/2015-12-02-secret-santa-sms-with-twilio.md

 tags: [twilio, sms]
 ---

+> #### Update 11/29/21
+>
+> This project is still alive but the instructions in this blog post are out of date.
+Visit [the GitHub repo](https://github.com/lukekarrys/secret-santa-twilio) for the latest instructions on how to run it.

 > #### TL;DR
 >
 > Use [this code](https://github.com/lukekarrys/secret-santa-twilio) to pick Secret Santas over SMS with [Twilio](https://www.twilio.com/).